In The Guide

 If you’re staying in a hotel or AirBNB, there are going to be outlets and cables galore that your little minion can get their hands (and teeth) on.

 The most simple solution is to bring a roll of tape with you.
 It’s a great temporary way to child-proof anything that might be a hazard:

 - Outlets can be secured by putting tape over them.

-- Long cords can be taped against the wall or floor.
+- Long cords can be taped to the wall or floor.

 - Light switches can be taped in an off position.